Ahoy and Welcome!

 What the heck is Interstellar Orchard about you ask?
 A few things really.

-Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual travel, exploration, and adventure.
+Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual exploration, growth, and adventure.

 Living a Deliberate Life